 Exploiting Free Solar Heated AirWhen the system is fitted to a single or two storey home the system efficiency would be some 3 to 2 times higher and the running costs would be 3 to 2 times less as there would be little or no obstruction to a smooth air flow caused by the ducting.
 A system fitted to a 2 storey US home in 2012 achieved an efficiency of 42.3 in 2017.

-Using Solar Heat Harvesting systems as a supplemental heating system is the best way to reduce your heating costs and your carbon footprint.
+Using Solar Heat Harvesting systems as a secondary heating system is the best way to reduce your heating costs and your carbon footprint.